Co-education at Scots College

 Since 2016 the Board have been working on the College’s Future Focussed Learning Strategy; ensuring each student at Scots College continues to receive a high-quality education, preparing them to successfully navigate the next steps of their education and futures in a continuously evolving world.

-Upon careful reflection of this strategy and feedback from community consultation the Board have resolved to introduce co-education across the full College commencing with the Junior School and Middle School in Years 7&9 in 2021 and full education from 2022.
+After first introducing co-education in the Senior School in 2020 and upon careful reflection of this strategy and feedback from community consultation the Board resolved to introduce co-education across the full College.
+This commenced in the Junior School and Middle School in Years 7&9 in 2021 and full co-education from 2022.

 - Are provided with a quality education in a diverse and inclusive environment.